acolomba/skel/README.md

 Maintains dotfiles with [chezmoi](https://www.chezmoi.io).

-On macOS, a set of Brew formulas and casks are automatically installed once.
+On macOS, a set of Brew formulas, casks and AppStore apps are automatically installed once.

 ## Prerequisites